RocketChat/docs-old/guides/administrator-guides/integrations/README.md

 The script expects a global class called `Script`.
 This class is instantiated once, only on the first execution, and kept in memory.

+The class has a method called `process_incoming_request`, your server calls this method every time is receives a new request.
+It is called with an Object as a parameter with the `request`property.

-The **process\_incoming\_request** method should return an object with a property **content** containing a valid Rocket.Chat message or an object with a property **error** that will be returned as the response of the request in JSON format and status code **400**.
+The `process_incoming_request`method returns an object with a `content`property that contains valid Rocket.Chat message, or an object with an `error` property that returns as the response to the request in JSON format and Code 400 status.

-A valid Rocket.Chat message can contain a **text** field which will be the body of the message.
-If you want to redirect the message to a different channel to the one indicated by the webhook token, you can specify a **channel** field which accepts a room id or, if prefixed with a "\#" or "@", a channel name or a user.
+A valid Rocket.Chat message can contain a `text` field that is the body of the message.
+When you redirect the message to a channel other than the one indicated by the Webhook token, you can specify a `channel` field, which accepts room id or, if prefixed with "#" or "@", channel name or user.

-To help debug your script, you can use the **console** methods to log information.
-More information about console can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).
-To view the logs go to Administration -&gt; View Logs.
+You can use the `console` methods to log information to help debug your script.
+Find more information about the console [here](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).
+To view the logs, go to `Administration > View Logs`.

 ```javascript
 /* exported Script */